Sport in Northern Ireland: The All-Ireland national team

 The Ireland national team are considered by the IRB to be in the first tier.

 Ireland contest the Millennium Trophy with England as part of the Six Nations Championship.

 Every four years the British and Irish Lions go on tour with players from Ireland as well as England, Scotland and Wales.

+Snooker

+Snooker is one of the most popular and historically significant sports in Northern Ireland.
+The Northern Ireland Billiards and Snooker Association (NIBSA) is the national governing body, recognized by Sport NI.
+NIBSA oversees the amateur game, including the Northern Ireland Amateur Championship, which has been contested since 1927.
+The association is affiliated with the World Snooker Federation and the European Billiards and Snooker Association.